Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 • Traversed the Path to Purchase in a simple, fast, and trouble-free manner

-• Experienced negative emotions during the purchasing process.
+• Experienced negative emotions during the purchase process.

 That's why you should account for customer experiences at every stage of the buying process.